HenryJBorthwick/rust-p2p-chat-and-file-sharing-application/REPORT.md

 1. **Error Handling**

 - General errors:
-  - Error handling where obvious to prevent application from crashing
+  - Error handling to prevent application from crashing

 ## Any challenges you faced, and how you approached them